High 'n' Dry

 High 'n' Dry is the second studio album by the English rock band Def Leppard, released on 6 July 1981.
 High 'n' Dry was Pete Willis' last full-time album with Def Leppard.
 It charted at No. 38 on the Billboard 200 and No. 26 on the UK Albums Chart.
 "High 'n' Dry (Saturday Night)", ranked No. 33 on VH1's 40 Greatest Metal Songs.
 Following the success of Pyromania, the album re-entered in the US chart and reached No. 72 in 1983.

 Music

 The album's music has been described as heavy metal and hard rock.

+This album contained the power ballad "Bringin' On the Heartbreak" and the instrumental "Switch 625", examples of their signature sound style prevalent in their next album Pyromania.
+High 'n' Dry stayed on the Billboard 200 chart for 123 weeks.

 Reissue

 High 'n' Dry was reissued on 31 May 1984 with two bonus tracks: